Alex230805/zenith_fs/README.md

 ### a light weigth filesystem created for 8bit micro computer and similar system that require some sort of file manager, but without any limitation

-The main goal is to bring to old system a modern like piece of software that can simplify the file archiviation with a standard, simple and fast way to interact with an existing operating system and the bare metal under the hood.
+The main goal is to bring to old systems a modern like piece of software that can simplify the file archiviation with a standard, simple and fast way that interact with an existing operating system, and the raw metal under the hood.

 ## Requirement: